jpuritz/dDocent/README.md

 Programs with * are only required for dDocent.GATK

-#####Dependencies can be installed with the install_dDocent.FB_requirements script by calling it and passing it an installation directory
+#####Dependencies can be installed with the install_dDocent.FB_requirements script by calling it and passing it an installation directory.
+Remember to run as sudo if installing to a system directory (for all users).
+Also, FreeBayes requires cmake for compiling.
+Make sure it is installed on your system. http://www.cmake.org/cmake/resources/software.html

 dDocent requires that your raw data are split up by tagged individual and follow the naming convenction of: